New Year Celebration in Thailand

 “Yeah, indeed,” I tried yet again.

 She smiled even wider and nodded at me to take her bowl.
 Inside were a few spoonfuls of boiled rice.
 She took my hand just as the whole group of praying families rose in one simultaneous movement, and we all approached a large table set with food and two large bowls.
-Showing me the rite, the women all scooped rice into the large bowls from their smaller ones, took them back and reassumed their positions on the wooden panel floor.
+Showing me the rite, the women all scooped rice into the large bowls from their smaller ones.
+Then back and reassumed their positions on the wooden panel floor.

 Though I may have been tired and also slightly out of place as the only western woman in the group (or, in fact, the village), I felt a profound serenity in spending my first moments of a new year in this most unanticipated setting.
 I may not have understood the holy prayers read out by the monks, but I was assured my own prayers and wishes for a prosperous year would not go unheard for such a simple reason.
 After all, I was told, I had shown up in all my white confusion.